OBPNPW2024/MoDL/README.md

 ***

 ## Executable file
 The executable files and usage instructions for MoDL can be found at "https://zenodo.org/records/10889134".
+The detailed procedure can be found in the ***operating process.doc*** file within the ***MoDL_OBP*** folder.

 ## Requirements